-The building cost calculator provides you with options such as (G+1 G+2 G+3 G+4) Ground Floor Only, Ground +1 Floor, Ground +2 Floors, Ground +3 Floors, and Ground +4 Floors.
+The building construction cost calculator provides you with options such as (G+1 G+2 G+3 G+4) Ground Floor Only, Ground +1 Floor, Ground +2 Floors, Ground +3 Floors, and Ground +4 Floors.
 Choose the right option according to your requirements.

 HOUSE TYPE DUPLEX HOUSE / RENTAL HOUSE:

-The cost calculator allows you to choose between three types of house – duplex house, rental house, and duplex + rental.
+The cost calculator allows you to choose between three types of House – duplex house, rental House, and duplex + rental.

 A duplex house spreads across two or more floors connected by an inner staircase, whereas rental houses are multiple units built for generating rental income.